Acceis/bqm/README.md

 [BloodHound][bh] allows you to store custom queries in `~/.config/bloodhound/customqueries.json`.
 Most pentester are then downloading a custom queries file from an external project. **The issue?** There are several projects offering very good queries files but they are all very different and complementary and BloodHound supports only one custom queries file. **The solution?** What if a tool would index all custom queries files, download them for you, remove duplicate queries and merge them all in one file you can use in BloodHound?
 That's what BQM offers, no more query file compromise, more AD compromise!

+## Features

+- Inventory many query datasets
+- Fetch all query datasets
+- Remove duplicate queries
+- Merge all queries in one file

 ## Install

 No install, just clone the repository and run!
 No dependencies, just pure Ruby.